tknv/openwisp-controller/README.rst

 The default value of the ``auto_cert`` field for new ``Template`` objects.

-The ``auto_cert`` field is valid only for templates which have ``type`` set to ``VPN`` and indicates whether a new x509 certificate should be created automatically for each configuration using that template.
+The ``auto_cert`` field is valid only for templates which have ``type`` set to ``VPN`` and indicates whether configuration regarding the VPN tunnel is provisioned automatically to each device using the template, eg:

+- when using OpenVPN, new `x509 <https://tools.ietf.org/html/rfc5280>`_ certificates
+  will be generated automatically using the same CA assigned to the related VPN object
+- when using Wireguard, new pair of private and public keys (using `Curve25519 <http://cr.yp.to/ecdh.html>`_) will be generated, as well as an IP address of the subnet assigned to the related VPN object
+- when using `VXLAN <https://tools.ietf.org/html/rfc7348>`_ tunnels over Wireguad, in addition to the configuration generated for Wireguard, a new VID will be generated automatically for each device if the configuration option "auto VNI" is turned on in the VPN object

+All these auto generated configuration options will be available as template variables.

-The automatically created certificates will also be removed when they are not needed anymore (eg: when the VPN template is removed from a configuration object).
+The objects that are automatically created will also be removed when they are not needed anymore (eg: when the VPN template is removed from a configuration object).

 ``OPENWISP_CONTROLLER_CERT_PATH``